 Are energy prices creating a perfect storm for small businesses?

-It’s unlikely to have escaped your notice that energy prices are on the rise.
-We’re all well aware of the effect this will have in our personal lives – for anything from heating your living room, cooking dinner or jumping in the shower – but what will this mean for your business?
-We spoke to former Small Business Commissioner and Tide Cash Flow Expert, Philip King, to get his view on the impact of energy price surges and his top tips to help protect your small business.
+It’s unlikely to have escaped your notice that we’re still in the midst of a cost of living crisis, and energy prices have continued to soar.
+By now, we’re all well aware of the effect on our personal lives – for anything from heating your living room, cooking dinner or jumping in the shower – but what do the continued rises mean for your business?
+We spoke to former Small Business Commissioner and Tide Cash Flow Expert, Philip King, to get his view on the impact of the ongoing energy price surges and his top tips to help protect your small business.